nrayavaram/terraform_generic_sa/gcp/README.md

-### There are 3- sentinel files, having code to validate service accounts, internal ips and ssl enforcement.
-Below are the three policies, those need to be validated successfully to deploy the terraform code.
+### Below three policies are required to be validated successfully to deploy the terraform code.
+There are 3- sentinel files, having code to validate service accounts, internal ips and ssl enforcement.
 * Only Custom Service Account will be used.
 * Internal IPs will be enabled only, no communication thorugh external ip addresses.
 * Only https access will be allowed.

-### appsec_gcp_serviceaccount_restriction
+### appsec_gcp_serviceaccount_restriction.sentinel
 #### Variables
 * selected_node: It is being used locally to have information of node by passing the path.
 * messages: It is being used to hold the complete message of policies violation to show to the user.